scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Usage Overview
 --------------

-MatchPy can be installed using ``pip install matchpy`` and al necessary classes can be imported with :py:`from matchpy import *`.
+MatchPy can be installed using ``pip install matchpy`` and all necessary classes can be imported with :py:`from matchpy import *`.
 Expressions in MatchPy consist of symbols and operations.
 For patterns, wildcards can also be used as placeholders.
 Optionally, patterns can have further constraints that restrict what they can match.